Meet Our Team: Rasha, Support Developer

 From an app perspective, I love the flexibility and power that Fastmail's rules and filters offer.

-What’s your favorite or most used piece of technology?
+What’s your most used piece of technology?

 I love my Bose QuietComfort 25 headphones.
 I wear them pretty much all day, every day when I'm working.
 A lot of times I don't even listen to anything on them and I just use the noise cancelling feature to help me focus.
-Putting them on has become sort of like a mental cue in the morning that it's time to shift to work mode.
+Putting them on has become a mental cue in the morning that it's time to shift to work mode.

 I watch a lot of different shows, but my most long-standing series is The Walking Dead.
 Before that it was Game of Thrones, but we don't talk about that show anymore >_< .